 On the aspect of environmental safety, CENELEC has adopted an IEC-made standard, dedicated to providing guidance on the technical documentation for the assessment of electrical and electronic products (EEE) with respect to the restriction of hazardous substances.
 CEN CENLEC is also working on addressing the need for accessibility for persons with disabilities.
 A new standard EN 17161:2019 ‘Design for All – Accessibility” is published by CEN in this regard.
 This is an important area and in India, Ministry of Electronics & Information Technology (Meity) along with Ministry of Social Welfare and Justice working actively to achieve the objectives of Accessible India and SESEI is working with them addressing the same issue of Inclusion of People with Disabilities through Information and Communication Technology.

 Apart from the important news we have also provided details of the white papers released by our project partners and the important events and seminars that they will be organizing shortly.

-As always, we look forward to your comments and suggestions to further improvise it.
-With this we wish all our readers a very Happy Diwali and Happy Reading once again.
+We invite you to read our newly designed newsletter and look forward to receiving your comments and suggestions to further improvise it.
+Happy Reading once again.